Level the playing field: Why are there still so few Black referees?

 Despite Rennie's impact on English football, for 15 years after his retirement in 2008, he remained the only official from an ethnic minority background ever employed by the Premier League.
 It wasn't until late 2023, when Sam Allison oversaw a relegation scrap between Sheffield United and Luton, that this damning record was broken.

-Those changes have started to bear fruit.
-The appointment of Raj Randhawa as the English Football Association's National Refereeing EDI Delivery Manager has had impressive results.
 Focused on improving equity, diversity, and inclusion within the domestic sport, he has helped initiate talent ID events for referees of colour and mentoring programmes for those showing promise, while the FA Core project has helped fast-track talented officials up the pyramid.

-In 2023/24, he started refereeing again, and he said it felt so different this time around.
-“I had a really good relationship with the guys at the Norfolk County FA, they championed and supported me, and they were probably devastated that I got injured when I did [in September 2024].”
+“I feel really encouraged by what we're seeing,” says Hickson-Lovence.
+“I suppose that positivity comes from years of being incredibly annoyed by the very little that was happening previously in terms of encouraging Black referees, referees of colour, working-class referees… in 2023/24, I refereed again, and it felt so different.
+I had a really good relationship with the guys at the Norfolk County FA, they championed and supported me, and they were probably devastated that I got injured when I did [in September 2024].”

-Behind the scenes, Hickson-Lovence notes shifts in how the marking system works for referee observations, with the criteria “less about finding faults in a referee's performance”.
+Behind the scenes, Hickson-Lovence notes shifts in how the marking system works for referee observations, with the criteria “less about finding faults in a referee's performance.”
 Randhawa notes how there are greater opportunities for officials to advance and move up the pyramid if they perform well.

 “Historically, you would have to wait until the end of the season to see if you get promoted, whereas there are now different windows in the season for promotions,” he explains.
 “That helps the referees who are committed and inspired to reach the top of the game.”